Functions

 end

-Retrieving the UUID of a stack
+Retrieving the UUID of a journey

 A basic reminder message